OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/04-Testing_for_Insecure_Direct_Object_References.md

 ## Test Objectives

-- Identify injection points where object references occur.
+- Identify points where object references may occur.
 - Assess the access control measures and if they're vulnerable to IDOR.

 ## How to Test